A Danish Christmas Dinner is a Gr8 theme for a party around the holidays. The decorations are simple, the food delicious, and hygge is a real thing!

 The most important part of any Danish get-together is Hygge.
 Hygge is more a feeling than a definable word; it is the feeling of welcome, warmth, and coziness.

-And it is created in Denmark during the long, dark evenings, using lots of candles...and a warm fire, good food and the love of family and friends.
+And it is created in Denmark during the long, dark evenings, using lots of candles, a warm fire, good food and the love of family and friends.